-Reimbursement Information:
+Reimbursement Information

-The Plan reserves the right to request supporting documentation.
-Documentation may be used to validate services billed with care that was rendered to a member.
+The Plan reserves the right to request supporting documentation to determine eligible reimbursement.
 Failure to adhere to coding and billing policies may impact claims processing and reimbursement.
-Claims are reviewed on a case-by-case basis.
 Submission of any code should be fully supported in the medical documentation.